 Netflix periodically publishes its own speed index to measure and rank the performance of each of the biggest Australian internet service provider in terms of how well they stream its content.
 Netflix notes that this is a measure of ‘prime time’ Netflix streaming performance of the top six ISPs in Australia.
 This is not a measure of overall performance of a network, rather just how fast each service can download Netflix.

-- Your particular exchange may have different contention ratios to those of the neighborhood over and so on
+- Your particular exchange may have different contention ratios (the number of users sharing the same bandwidth) to those in other neighbourhoods.

 Netflix Streaming with Exetel